Housing is available just a short walk away from the medical center.

 Laboratory coats are provided, laundered and repaired on a regular basis at no cost to you.

 Health Sciences Library

-The Health Sciences Library has been an integral part of Gundersen for more than 40 years.
-As the second largest hospital library in the state, the collection contains approximately 650 journal titles and 3,000 textbooks.
-Electronic resources including, Ovid, MD Consult, Micromedex, and Up-To-Date, are available via Gundersen's intranet.
+The Health Sciences Library is an integral part of Gundersen Health System.
+As the second largest hospital library in the state, the collection contains over 4000 on-line/print journal titles and over 3,000 on-line/print textbooks.
+Electronic resources including, Ovid, ClinicalKey, Micromedex, LexiComp, VisualDX, and Up-To-Date are available via Gundersen's intranet.
 You have 24/7/365 access to the main library area by use of your identification badge.

 If living off campus, parking is available at no charge in one of the immediate physician lots.

-Gundersen recently opened the My Health Room located on the La Crosse campus.
-The My Health Room is a fully equipped fitness facility offering a wide variety of cardiovascular and weight lifting equipment.
-There is no cost for Gundersen employees to use the My Health Room facility.
+The My Health Room located on the La Crosse Campus is a fully equipped fitness facility offering a wide variety of cardiovascular and weight lifting equipment.
+Gundersen employees may use the facility at no cost.
 An array of fitness classes are available and offered at very reasonable rates.

 Sports Leagues and Tickets